superfly/docs/rails/the-basics/configuration.html.md

 ---
 title: Environment Configuration
 layout: framework_docs
-objective: Add environment variables to your Rails applications, configure secrets, and use the encrypted `credentials.yml` file to manage your application's configuratio on Fly.
+objective: Add environment variables to your Rails applications, configure secrets, and use the encrypted `credentials.yml` file to manage your application's configuration on Fly.
 order: 4
 ---